Tuross

 century.

-PRESBYTERIAN CHURCH.
-According to historical records, this Church was
+DAVID'S PRESBYTERIAN CHURCH.
+According to historical records, this

 In 1953 it was taken down and re-erected on its present site on Hector

-of the old Church was used and the outside weatherboards were reversed
+Church was used and the outside weatherboards were reversed (turned

 The adjoining Church Hall was completed in just over eight months, constructed

-to commemorate the life of Athol who was for over forty years the Session
+the life of Athol who was for over forty years the Session Clerk of

-Moruya/Narooma which includes the Tuross congregation. (compiled by
+the Parish of Moruya/Narooma which includes the Tuross congregation.

 6 Description: Progress